samuelcardillo/MMORPGMaker-MV/README.md

 ### Documentation

-Are you a developer ?
+-Are you a developer ?
 [Read the developer documentation](https://github.com/samuelcardillo/MMORPGMaker-MV/wiki/Developer-Documentation)

-Are you a maker ?
+-Are you a maker ?
 [Read the maker documentation](https://github.com/samuelcardillo/MMORPGMaker-MV/wiki/Maker-Documentation)

 ### Current functionalities
 - Synchronised player movements